SlybootsStudio/iqrpg.guide/userscripts.md

 ### Features

 * Trinket Table
-* Links to guides throughout the game.
+* Links added to the game to each guide page